CalebJohn/joplin-rich-markdown/README.md

 # Known Issues
-- Resources aren't watched.
-Don't edit any opened resource an expect it to be saved, toggle visual mode for that.
-This will be fixed in the future.
 - [Reference Links](https://spec.commonmark.org/0.29/#reference-link) are not supported yet.
 - file:// links only work with markdown link syntax (\[\]\(\) \<\>)
 - When hovering over an image on the bottom line, the image will be cut off